 Here are some great quilt options:

-Adding textures is a great way to add character to your farmhouse bedding.
+Adding textures is a great way to add character to your bedding.
 Combining different materials together creates a cozy, and inviting bed.
 Linen is a wonderful texture to add to farmhouse bedding.
 You can also use canvas dropcloths which have a similar texture.

 Using other textures such as a quilt or duvet with pintucking and rousching are fun ways to add texture into your bedding.
 Also consider soft, nubby, and other rich textiles like a crocheted blanket, or antique quilt.